rpm-software-management/dnf5/doc/dnf5_plugins/automatic.8.rst

     either one of ``no``, ``yes``, ``starttls``, default: ``no``

     Whether to use TLS, STARTTLS or no encryption to connect to the SMTP server.

-``email_username``
-    string, default empty.

-    Username to use for SMTP server authentication.

-``email_password``
-    string, default empty.

-    Password to use for SMTP server authentication.

 ------------------